-The distinction of seizure from common artefacts is not difficult.
+Distinction of seizure from common artefacts is not difficult.
 Seizure artefacts within an EEG measurement have a prominent spiky but repetitive (rhythmical) nature, whereas the majority of other artefacts are transients or noise-like in shape.
-For the case of the ECG, the frequency of occurrence of the QRS waveforms (an element of the ECG) is approximately 1 Hz.
+For the case of the ECG, the frequency of occurrence of the QRS waveforms is approximately 1 Hz.
 These waveforms have a certain shape which is very different from that of seizure signals.

-The morphology of an epileptic seizure signal slightly changes from one type to another.
+The morphology of an epileptic seizure signal changes slightly from one type to another.
 The seizure may appear in different frequency ranges.
-For example, a petit mal discharge often has a slow spike at around 3 Hz, lasting for approximately 70 ms, and normally has its maximum amplitude around the frontal midline.
+For example, a petit mal discharge often has a slow spike around 3 Hz, lasting for approximately 70 ms, and normally has its maximum amplitude around the frontal midline.
 On the other hand, higher frequency spike wave complexes occur for patients over 15 years old.
-Complexes at 4 Hz and 6 Hz may appear in the frontal region of the brain of epileptic patients.
-As for the 6 Hz complex (also called benign EEG variants and patterns), patients with anterior 6 Hz spike waves are more likely to have epileptic seizures and those with posterior discharges tend to have neuroautonomic disturbances [57].
-The experiments do not always result in the same conclusion [56].
-It was also found that the occipital 6 Hz spikes can be seen and are often drug related (due to hypoanalgetics or barbiturates) and due to withdrawal [58].
+Complexes at 4 and 6 Hz may appear in the frontal region of the brain of epileptic patients.
+As for the 6 Hz complex (also called benign EEG variants and patterns), patients with anterior 6 Hz spike waves are more likely to have epileptic seizures and those with posterior discharges tend to have neuro-autonomic disturbances [62].
+The experiments do not always result in the same conclusion [61].
+It was also found that the occipital 6 Hz spikes can be seen and are often drug related (due to hypoanalgetics or barbiturates) and associated with drug withdrawal [63].

-Among nonepileptics, the discharges may occur in patients with cerebrovascular disorder, syncopal attacks, and psychiatric problems [56].
+Amongst nonepileptics, the discharges may occur in patients with cerebrovascular disorder, syncopal attacks, and psychiatric problems [61].
 Fast and needle-like spike discharges may be seen over the occipital region in most congenitally blind children.
 These spikes are unrelated to epilepsy and normally disappear in older age patients.

-Bursts of 13-16 Hz or 5-7 Hz, as shown in Figure 1.14 (also called 14 and 6 Hz waves), with amplitudes less than 75 μ V and arch shapes may be seen over the posterior temporal and the nearby regions of the head during sleep.
+Bursts of 13-16 Hz or 5-7 Hz, as shown in Figure 1.13, (also called 14 and 6 Hz waves) with amplitudes less than 75 μ V and arch shapes may be seen over the posterior temporal and the nearby regions of the head during sleep.
 These waves are positive with respect to the background waves.
-The 6 and 14 Hz waves may appear independently and be found respectively in younger and older children.
+The 6 and 14 Hz waves may appear independently and be found, respectively, in younger and older children.
 These waves may be confined to the regions lying beneath a skull defect.
-Despite the 6 Hz wave, there are rhythmical theta bursts of wave activities relating to drowsiness around the midtemporal region, with a morphology very similar to ictal patterns.
-In old age patients other similar patterns may occur, such as subclinical rhythmic EEG discharges of adults (SREDA), over the 4-7 Hz frequency band around the centroparietal region, and a wide frequency range (2-120 Hz) temporal minor sharp transient and wicket spikes over the anterior temporal and midtemporal lobes of the brain.
-These waves are also nonepileptic but with a seizure-type waveform [56].
+Despite the 6 Hz wave, there are rhythmical theta bursts of wave activities relating to drowsiness around the mid-temporal region with a morphology very similar to ictal patterns.
+In old age patients other similar patterns, such as subclinical rhythmic EEG discharges of adults (SREDA) over the 4-7 Hz frequency band around the centroparietal region, and a wide frequency range (2-120 Hz) temporal minor sharp transient and wicket spikes over anterior temporal and midtemporal lobes of the brain may occur.
+These waves are also nonepileptic but with seizure-type waveform [61].